Lightweight Backpacking Gear That Earns Its Weight

 A titanium spork weighs less than an ounce but handles all eating tasks.
 Titanium is strong enough to last decades while being light enough to forget you're carrying it.
 This is the kind of simple upgrade that makes you wonder why anyone uses heavier alternatives.

-At nine dollars, it's cheap enough to give as an add-on gift.
+At nine dollars, it's cheap enough to give as an add-on gift or a stocking stuffer.
 Every ultralight backpacker should have one.
+Pair it with the titanium pot below for a complete sub-$40 cook kit gift.

 A 750ml titanium pot is the standard ultralight cooking vessel.
 It boils water, rehydrates meals, and does double duty as a bowl.
 The capacity is right for solo cooking or sharing between two people who eat light.